-- He is Removed when a society chooses to suppress His truth and immerse itself in the self-gratifying consumption of unrighteous desires.
+- When a society chooses to suppress His truth and immerse itself in the self-gratifying consumption of unrighteous desires… He is Removed.

 The following is an excerpt from Ben Stein’s commentary, “I hope we can find God before it’s too late” recited by him on CBS Sunday Morning Commentary.
-(To read Ben Stein’s entire commentary copy and paste the following link:) http://hubpages.com/religion-philosophy/forum/27769/ben-stein-said-it–i-hope-we-can-find-god-before-it-is-to-late-):
+(You can read Mr. Stein’s entire commentary through the link below.)

 And when He is Removed, we are at the mercy of our own devices; and in another very real sense, within that kind of society, evil has no boundaries.

 Does this sound familiar?
-Do we see any correlations of our modern history to this graphic narrative in Judges 19?
+Do we see any correlation to our modern history with this graphically explicit narrative recorded in Judges 19?
 We ask His blessing and yet we have asked Him to Remove Himself from His rightful place.

 How do we respond to Him Removed?